leds-org/leds-tools-public/docs/bestpractices/3_bitwarden.md

-Here's the translation of the provided text into English:

 # Bitwarden

 #### Bitwarden is a free and open-source password manager that has never had its security compromised (unlike LastPass).